 Language for Talking about Mental Illness

-- Say “He is living with a mental health condition”; “She is afflicted with / suffers from”; “She is living with / She has been diagnosed with”; “She has schizophrenia / She is living with schizophrenia” instead of “He is mentally ill”; “She is schizophrenic”
+- Say “They are living with a mental health condition”; “They are living with / They have been diagnosed with”; “They have schizophrenia / They are living with schizophrenia” instead of “They are mentally ill”; “They are schizophrenic”

-- Say, “He is experiencing symptoms of” instead of “He is psychotic / disturbed / crazy”
+- Say, “They are experiencing symptoms of” instead of “They are psychotic / disturbed / crazy”

 - Everyone struggles at times, but if a problem is lasting too long, is too intense or feels like more than you can handle, reach out for help.